Potato Babka with Meat in the Oven

 4. Step 4:

-Now proceed to the preparation of the potato base.
-Wash the potatoes, peel them, peel the onion and rinse under water.
-Please note that the weight of already peeled potatoes is indicated in the recipe.
+Now make the potato base.
+Wash and peel the potatoes, and peel the remaining onion and rinse it.
+Note that the recipe lists the weight of the potatoes already peeled.

 5. Step 5: